mt5225/weekly/Aug2015/weekone.md

   3. request and granted access to dcv svn repository
   4. setup eclipse 10 and import dcv en project, running okey via eclipse plugin [thanks for 田野's help]
   5. translate key words (about 100 words) from model json, according to 大师兄
-  6. injured in field soccer.
+  6. *injured* in field while playing soccer.
   7. submit expense about corp PC.
   8. visit mingshen datacenter in shunyi with yangchao, aohan and kongfeng.
 - **Wednesday**